DavidVL10/aws-3-tier-webapp/README.md

 terraform apply -auto-approve
 ```

-:white_check_mark: Congratulations you finished your WebApp, copy in your browser the DNS Name of your public-alb-webtier to access your application :white_check_mark:
+:white_check_mark: Congratulations you've finished your WebApp, copy in your browser the DNS Name of your public-alb-webtier to access your application :white_check_mark:

 :triangular_flag_on_post:
 **Don't forget to destroy your resources on AWS to avoid being charged**